 Similar uprisings have occurred in the Congo the past few years, including one that displaced 40,000 people from Brazzaville.

 Jean-Claude, age 42, became a Christian in 1996, after performing the voice of Jesus while recording the JESUS film into a Congolese language.
 "After repeatedly watching the scene when Jesus suffered, I realized my own misery and sinfulness," he says.
-He began telling others about Christ and joined Campus Crusade in 2000.
+He began telling others about Christ and joined Cru in 2000.

 Because of their swift departure, Jean-Claude and his brothers had no provisions.